UPDATES AND IMPORTANT INFORMATION about Community Engaged Learning courses for Fall/Winter 2023-24:

 - This year CEL is offering different options for students to participate in the program: (A) Students may apply to an in-person placement (positions posted on the CEL website) and participate in the program in the traditional manner or (B) Apply to a virtual placement or (C) Apply to the course without a placement.
 (D) Students may choose to do a community research project in collaboration with a community organization, and will be invited to speak on their project during the Spring Symposium.

 - There is no direct enrollment in these courses.
 You must (A) apply to the positions you are interested in and, if successful, the hosting organization will offer you a placement.
 You will then be enrolled directly by the CEL administration or (B) contact the CEL coordinator at firstname.lastname@example.org to express interest in joining the program; include a resume.

-- Placement positions will be posted on the CEL website by June 1.
-The application period is June 1 – July 31.
-Applications will be reviewed on a rolling basis, and match meetings will be held between June 1 – August 31. *Please note - we are still accepting applications and enrollment requests. ** SEE AVAILABLE PLACEMENTS HERE
+- Applications will be reviewed on a rolling basis, and match meetings will be held between June 1 – August 31. *Please note - we are still accepting applications and enrollment requests. ** SEE AVAILABLE PLACEMENTS HERE **

 - In order to offer students a robust experience in community engagement, we will be inviting guests from partner organizations to speak in class about their work and community involvement.